 Ouibache Music Festival

-The Ouibache Music Festival is a roots music festival that takes place the last full weekend in September at the beautiful Tippecanoe County Amphitheater in West Lafayette, IN.
+is a roots music festival that takes place the last full weekend in September at the beautiful Tippecanoe County Amphitheater in West Lafayette, Indiana.
 Musicians from all over the world will gather to play tunes, share stories, and commune with one another.
-The laid back attitude of the festival allows musicians of all types and skill levels to take time away from the business of life and just enjoy the sweetness of playing a guitar or singing a song.
+The laid back attitude of the festival allows musicians of all types and skill levels to take time away from the daily routine of life and just enjoy the sweetness of playing a guitar or singing a song.

 What is Roots Music?